svenkubiak/embedded-mongodb/README.md

         <scope>test</scope>
     </dependency>

-2) There is no specific start command.
-The EmbeddedMongo will start upon first instantiation.

-You can get the port and host using which you e.g. can pass to your MongoClient.
+2) For using the Embedded MongoDB you can get the host and port with the following commands:

 	EmbeddedMongo.DB.getPort();
 	EmbeddedMongo.DB.getHost();

-You can shut down the mongodb instance with the following command:

-	EmbeddedMongo.DB.shutdown();

-EmbeddedMongo always runs on localhost and a random port between 1024 and 50000.
+Embedded MongoDB always runs on localhost and a random port between 1024 and 50000.

 [1]: https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo